 What time commitment can I make?

-What age of youth would I like to work with?
+What age range of youth am I able to teach?

 What types of activities interest me?
-Do I want to help a youth learn a specific skill, pursue an interest, help with schoolwork, or just be a caring adult friend?
+Do I want to help the youth learn a specific skill,

 What mentoring location would I prefer?